waggle-sensor/summer2020/liu/liuDailyBlog.md

 #### To Do List:
 * Try to build another Docker image with CUDA 10.0 and ROS 1.0.
 Or build L4T 32.4.2 as a RT kernel and flash into AGX Xavier board
 * Finish the experiments of profiling the Docker with ROS 1.0 on generic kernel

+### June 5, 2020
+#### Work Done:
+* Collecting logs of docker stats, tegrastats, latency, and top outputs.
+Seven power modes are covered.
+The logs can be found under Perf-Profiling-Docker-ROS_1 folder.
+* Build RT kernel which is compatible with Jetpack 4.4 and flash the AGX Xavier board with Jetpack4.4.
+Now the Docker ROS demo can run on top of the RT kernel.
+The details forsetting up RT kernel with Jetpack 4.4 can be found at: https://github.com/waggle-sensor/summer2020/blob/master/liu/doc/L4T-RTKernel-Jetpack4.4.md.

+#### To Do List:
+* Set up experiments and collect logs for comparison of generic kernel and RT kernel
+* Analysis the logs of Docker ROS profiling and wrork on the report